 We meet you at the Tribhuwan international airport of Kathmandu and transfer to the hotel which is closer to the shopping center and restaurants.
 Overnight Hotel.

-The Kanchenjunga means crystal clear from Nepali while it is the third highest mountain on the planet along with the second highest mountain in Nepal.
-The trekking areas within this region are stretching through Tamor River shore.
-Traveling around the area have chance to enjoy and experience the culture of their locals that are indigenous.
+The Kanchenjunga means crystal clear from Nepali while it is the third highest mountain on the planet along with the second-highest mountain in Nepal.
+The trekking areas within this region are stretching through the Tamor River shore.
+Traveling around the area has a chance to enjoy and experience the culture of their locals that are indigenous.

 We meet you at the Tribhuwan international airport of Kathmandu and transfer to the hotel which is closer to the shopping center and restaurants.
 Overnight Hotel.